Zyell/beelay-iroh-chat/README.md

 ### Cross-Platform build Linux & Android

-To support identification of a mobile build to exclude/include the barcode scanner logic, it is important to indicate through trunk that leptos should run with the `mobile` feature enabled.
-Otherwise, only tauri will know it is targeting a mobile environment.
+To support identification of a mobile build to exclude/include the barcode scanner logic, it is important to indicate through trunk that Leptos should run with the `mobile` feature enabled.
+Otherwise, only Tauri will know it is targeting a mobile environment.

 The `tauri.android.conf.json` was created to pass a feature flag like so:
 ```json